-A Veteran Tree is one that has developed some of the features so often found in ancient trees such as cavities, dead wood, and flaking bark.
-They may, however, not be that old but have had a hard life and suffered damage from storms or man-made injuries.
-These veteran trees can support some of the same wildlife found on ancient trees.
+Ancient and veteran trees are ones that has developed some of the features so often found in older trees such as cavities, dead wood, and flaking bark.
+They may, however, not be that that old but have had a hard life and suffered damage from storms or man-made injuries.
+These veteran trees can also support some of the same wildlife found on ancient trees.

 Ancient and Veteran trees are rare, as they age and hollow they provide cavities for some of our most charismatic birds, mammals and reptiles.
 There are many species of fungi, lichens and insects that are only found on these types of trees which are rare too.
 There is a complex web of life associated with these trees and they play host to many species.
 The best practice in managing sites with ancient trees is undertaken by our staff and we have great pride in being involved with some of the oldest trees in the country.

 As custodians of these trees, we at Tree Profiles Ltd will endeavour to use our knowledge and the experience we have gained over the years.
 We have attended Tree Veteranisation Courses and therefore can advise and carry out any necessary work to these types of trees.